Unlock Alaska Lounge Perks: Is Membership Worth It?

 Looking Ahead: 2024 and 2025 Changes

 These past couple of years have brought sweeping updates to lounge access.
-Beginning in 2024, lounge visits became restricted to Alaska Lounge members and same-day boarding pass holders traveling on Alaska Airlines, a Oneworld carrier, or a recognized partner.
+Beginning last year, lounge visits became restricted to Alaska Lounge members and same-day boarding pass holders traveling on Alaska Airlines, a Oneworld carrier, or a recognized partner.
 Now that we’re in 2025, these adjustments are firmly in place, and the feedback I’ve heard generally points to shorter wait times and less crowding, although some travelers lament the tighter restrictions.

 The membership fees have also continued their upward trend.
 The standard membership rose by $50, and Lounge+ saw a $100 jump—changes that went live shortly after the new year in 2024.
 As a result, it’s more essential than ever to weigh how often you’ll use these lounge privileges before splurging.
 On the upside, February 12, 2025, finally unlocked the $100 elite discount for those hitting the 30K mark, a perk that replaced the previous blanket elite discounts.
 Watching how these policies shape flyer behavior through 2025 will be fascinating, and I’m eager to see if more travelers pivot to one-day passes rather than shelling out for memberships.